- Bill meant to protect privacy of government workers prohibits posting a video or photo of a police officer with “threatening intent”.

 - HB 1643 was signed by Oklahoma Governor Kevin Stitt at the end of May, 2021 and takes effect November 1, 2021.

-Oklahoma Legislators passed the second of two companion bills on Wednesday that would criminalize anyone who films and publicly posts a photo of police officers.
+Back in February, Oklahoma Legislators passed the second of two companion bills that would criminalize anyone who films and publicly posts a photo of police officers.

-Determined to prove their support for law enforcement, Oklahoma senators and representatives are taking a drastic step.
+Determined to prove their support for law enforcement, Oklahoma state senators and representatives took a drastic step.
 The legislation would make it more difficult to hold public servants accountable for their misconduct.

-State representatives unanimously passed House Bill 2273 out of the House Judiciary Criminal Committee Wednesday morning.
+State representatives unanimously passed House Bill 2273 out of the House Judiciary Criminal Committee.
 It makes a criminal out of anyone who intentionally publishes personally identifiable information of a law enforcement officer, such as a photo or video, with the intent to “threaten, intimidate, harass or stalk,” according to the bill’s text.

 The bill would create a misdemeanor charge for the first violation and a felony for any further violations that “causes, attempts to cause or would be reasonably expected to cause substantial emotional distress or financial loss to the law enforcement officer, or to the family, household member or intimate partner of the law enforcement officer.”

 Notably, what the bill considers “personally identifiable information” mixes in the reasonable with the extreme.
 Along with name, birth date, and address, it lists telephone number, driver license number, Social Security number, place of employment, and mother’s maiden name as items that would be banned from being made public by civilians.
 At the end of the list, it includes: “a photograph or any other realistic likeness of the person.”